 Living donor options include:

 Becoming a living donor through MedStar Georgetown Transplant Institute requires several steps: evaluation, surgery, and recovery.
+If you have any questions please call 855-212-8183.

 A living donor transplant can eliminate a long wait for a transplant and is the best quality kidney.
 There are several types of transplant procedures: